SOFIE-project/Semantic-Representation/README.md

 ### Build and Execution

-The container can be build with docker-compose with the following:

-- docker-compose build
-- docker-compose up

-If needed you can build the container with Docker only:

-- docker build /"component Dockerfile folder"/ -t semantic-representation
+- docker build /"Dockerfile folder"/ -t semantic-representation
 - docker run -p 5000:5000 -t semantic-representation

 <b>NB</b> update the ports in the Dockerfile, docker-compose file and config.yaml if needed.